icopy-site/awesome/docs/awesome/awesome-browser-extensions-for-github.md

 Installs: 19 | Stars: 13 | Last update: 1 Oct 2018

+All your issues, PRs, repos and other work documents right in your new tab

+Installs: n/a | Stars: n/a | Last update: n/a

 A Chrome and Firefox extension to quickly see your notifications in a popup without leaving the current page.

 Installs: 498 | Stars: 133 | Last update: 27 Apr 2022